Facebook pixel Climate Calling 2025 | Events | Pepperdine University Skip to main content

 The gathering draws students, faculty, and community members together in a mutual effort to address the subject of climate change and to foster a more sustainable future.
 Attendees learn about topics such as species extinction, drought, flooding, marine impacts, sustainable food practices, and environmental justice and activism through a keynote lecture, student presentations, and on-campus activities.

-Climate Calling is sponsored by the Malibu Library Speaker Series and the Pepperdine Office of the Vice Provost and the Center for Sustainability.
+Climate Calling is sponsored by the Malibu Library Speaker Series, the W. David Baird Distinguished Lecture Series, and the Center for Sustainability.

 City of Malibu